Intensive Outpatient Program

-Participants in IOPs have the chance to use the therapy groups to be able to recognize and understand problematic patterns in their lives.
-This helps them restore life role functions and supportive connections in their community.
+Participants in IOPs have the chance to use evidence-based therapy to be able to recognize and understand problematic patterns in their lives.
+Behavioral health services in IOP treatment are also typically evidence-based.

 The length of treatment in IOP is usually three to four months.
 Lengthier programs may be needed for patients with more serious addictions.
-When a person completes an intensive outpatient addiction program, they will continue to addend outpatient therapy sessions for several more months and up to a year after.
+When a person completes an intensive outpatient program for addiction, he or she will continue to add outpatient therapy sessions for several more months and up to a year after.

 There is a set of core services essential to all intensive outpatient programs.
-These are standard services offered to every patient.
+These are standard services offered to every patient at a treatment center.
 Enhanced services such as child care or arranging transportation may be offered at some facilities based on individual needs.
-These core services are:

 Groups form the most important part of most intensive outpatient programs.
 Recent studies have shown that for relapse prevention training, the group therapy method is as effective as one-to-one therapy.
 Group counseling allows programs to reduce the cost compared to the more expensive individual counseling.

 - It provides a chance for clients to develop better communication skills and socialization experience.
 This is particularly useful for patients whose socializing has typically revolved around using drugs or alcohol.